tr3ck3r/linklight/exercises/aws/ansible_tower/4-more/README.md

     - loadbalancer
 ```

-We can create one playbook for our instances creations and web server install/config if we like by calling 2 roles in the one playbook:
+We can create one playbook for our instances creations and web server install/config if we like by calling 2 roles in the one playbook, as the web config is dependent on the instance creation in this case:

 ```bash
 vi ec2_webservers.yml